oemof/oemof-solph/doc/oemof_solph.rst

         inflow_conversion_factor=0.98, outflow_conversion_factor=0.8),
         investment = solph.Investment(ep_costs=40)

-The following example describes a battery where we have coupled the flows (representing power) to the capacity of the storage.
+The following example describes a battery with flows coupled to the capacity of the storage.

 .. code-block:: python